AtlassianPS/JiraPS/docs/en-US/commands/New-JiraSession.md

 JiraPS functions instead of explicitly passing parameters.

 This removes the need to use the `-Credential` parameter constantly for each function call.

+Moreover you may define default configuration file for the session.

 You can find more information in [about_JiraPS_Authentication](../../about/authentication.html)